shortboard/mars_rover/readme.md

 To Run
 ------
-* rake - will run the tests and the execute the program with input.txt as input
+* `rake` - will run the tests and the execute the program with input.txt as input
-* rake execute - will run the program with input.txt as input
+* `rake execute` - will run the program with input.txt as input
-* rake test - will just run rspec
+* `rake test` - will just run rspec
-* "ruby FILENAME" - to run with a custom file run
+* `ruby "FILENAME"` - to run with a custom file run

 Technologies Used
 -----------------
-ruby
+* ruby
-rspec
+* rspec
-tomdoc
+* tomdoc

 Assumptions I've Made
 ---------------------